-9. Surrounding land uses and setting: Briefly describe the project's surroundings:

-The project site is located in a mainly agricultural area with rural residential uses present and in the vicinity of the subject site.

-10. Other public agencies whose approval is required (g., permits, financing approval, or participation agreement.)
+- 9. Surrounding land uses and setting: Briefly describe the project's surroundings: The project site is located in a mainly industrial area - 10.
+Other public agencies whose approval is required (g., permits, financing approval, or participation agreement.)

-County of Fresno, Department of Public Works and Planning Regional Water Quality Control Board State Water Resources Control Board County of Fresno, Department of Public Health, Environmental Health Division 11.
-Have California Native American tribes traditionally and culturally affiliated with the project area requested consultation pursuant to Public Resources Code section 21080.3.1?
+Fresno County Department of Public Works and Planning Fresno County Department of Public Health

+11. Have California Native American tribes traditionally and culturally affiliated with the project area requested consultation pursuant to Public Resources Code section 21080.3.1?
 If so, is there a plan for consultation that includes, for example, the determination of significance of impacts to tribal cultural resources, procedures regarding confidentiality, etc.?

-Participating California Native American Tribes were notified of the subject application under the provisions of Assembly Bill 52 and given the opportunity to enter into consultation with the County to identify and address potential tribal cultural resources that could be impacted by the project.
-There was no consultation request and no concerns expressed by notified tribes to indicate potential cultural resources.
+Participating California Native American Tribes were notified of the subject application and given the opportunity to enter into consultation with the County of Fresno to address potential cultural resources.
+Participating